A Short Guide on Scientific Writing

 Instead

-Avoid the unnecessary use of pronouns: Instead of “The flowers that we saw were blue.” use “We saw blue flowers.”.
+Avoid unnecessary pronouns.
+Instead of “The flowers that we saw were blue.”, use “We saw blue flowers.”

 Use of Tenses

-Tenses are important as they allow the reader to identify whether you are talking about your own results and actions (present) or someone else’s (past), or whether you are stating a common truth (present) vs a hypothesis (conditional) or an observation (past).
+Tenses are important because they allow readers to identify whether you are talking about your own results and actions, someone else’s findings, an established fact, a hypothesis, or an observation.

-For instance: “Iron oxides frequently occur as secondary precipitates” implies that you are stating a commonly known truth or accepted fact (hence present tense), while: “Iron oxides frequently occurred as secondary precipitates” implies that you are talking about your own findings.
+For instance, “Iron oxides frequently occur as secondary precipitates” implies that you are stating an accepted fact or general truth and therefore uses the present tense.
+By contrast, “Iron oxides frequently occurred as secondary precipitates” implies that you are talking about your own findings.

-Or: “These results show that …” implies that you are talking about your own work, while “Smith et al. (2003) found that … . “ and the continued use of past tense in subsequent sentences would suggest that you are talking (and continuing to talk in subsequent sentences) about findings by Smith et al.
+Similarly, “These results show that …” implies that you are talking about your own work, whereas “Smith et al. (2003) found that …” and continued use of the past tense in subsequent sentences suggest that you are discussing the findings of Smith et al.

-For actions that started in the past but are still ongoing use present perfect.
-E.g., “Recently, there has been a strong debate about …” or “This method has been effectively used to demonstrate that …” .
+For actions that started in the past but are still ongoing, use the present perfect.
+For example, “Recently, there has been a strong debate about …” or “This method has been effectively used to demonstrate that …”.

-Traditionally, the use of active voice in science was frowned upon as it places the protagonist in the centre (e.g.,"We found ...") while passive voice was considered more objective and less personal.
-Over the past couple of decades, this paradigm has gradually been changing as both authors and publishers began to recognise that the use of active voice tends to allow for a more concise and less ambiguous writing style.
-As a result, the use of active voice is now fairly common and even recommended whenever it reduces ambiguity:
+Traditionally, the use of the active voice in science was frowned upon because it places the protagonist at the centre, for example “We found ...”, whereas the passive voice was considered more objective and less personal.
+Over the past couple of decades, this paradigm has gradually changed, as both authors and publishers have begun to recognise that the active voice often allows for a more concise and less ambiguous writing style.
+As a result, the active voice is now fairly common and is even recommended whenever it reduces ambiguity:

 OK to use: “Plant seeds are dispersed by wind.”